vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 ### Title card

-The title card show data based on a template and has no background.
+The title card shows data based on a template and has no background.

 #### Welcome text and weather forecast for today
 <img src="images_mushroom/mushroom_title.png" alt="mushroom title" width="400px">